-So, two immediate issues to resolve, agree the path we need to take to get back to the entrance, and find a way not to get separated.
+So, two immediate issues to resolve, agree the path we need to take, and find a way not to get separated.

 Apart from the army fatigues and hardhats we all wear, we also have a length of narrow canvas webbing that had been part of our abseiling kits.
 These are being used as makeshift belts.
 So, the solution to not getting separated is simple.
 Starting at the front, we use these to tie ourselves together.
 However, before doing this we make some changes to the order.